View all upcoming events at Kingston University.

 During his lifetime his work polarised critical and popular opinion.
 Criticised by some as tasteless, transgressive, camp, outrageous (and lauded just as much for the same qualities) and praised by others for its artistry, intellect, craftsmanship and beauty.
 Russell's films are considered to be among the most pioneering and important in post war arts cinema and culture (praised by Fellini himself as ‘the British Fellini') as well as sitting comfortably among a set of cult and transgressive texts.

-Russell's work, however, is gaining new cultural currency with a range of contemporary film makers (Ben Wheatley and Guillermo del Toro for instance) citing the importance of his influence over their own.
-There is even an ongoing internet campaign (#FreeTheDevils) which aims to liberate the complete uncut version of The Devils from Warner Brother's vice like grip.
+Russell's work, however, is gaining new cultural currency with a range of contemporary film makers (such as Ben Wheatley and Guillermo del Toro) citing the importance of his influence over their own.
+There is even an ongoing internet campaign (#FreeTheDevils) which aims to liberate the complete uncut version of The Devils from Warner Bros.

-Following in the wake of the 30th anniversary of his 1986 film Gothic (and in the wake of the sad passing of the critic Ken Hanke, one Russell's staunchest defenders), this conference hopes to be a forum to discuss and share current research in and around the field of Russell studies.
-It invites abstracts on all aspects of his work and in particular we invite papers which address Russell's cultural legacy and influence in film, television and across the visual arts; which consider Russell's place within 20th century visual culture and which discuss how Russell's work has been (and is being) received, recuperated and culturally restored in the 21st century.
+Following in the wake of the 30th anniversary of his 1986 film Gothic (and of the sad passing of the critic Ken Hanke, one Russell's staunchest defenders), this conference hopes to be a forum to discuss and share current research in and around the field of Russell studies.
+We will explore all aspects of his work and in particular Russell's cultural legacy and influence in film, television and across the visual arts; we will consider Russell's place within 20th century visual culture and discuss how Russell's work has been (and is being) received, recuperated and culturally restored in the 21st century.